perintyler/MySampler/README.md

 ### Using the Build Script

 You can also build mysampler with the build script: `./bs`.
-These are the supported cli options:
+This is approach is recommended for convencience-sake.
+These are the supported build script cli options:

 - `v`: Print out verbose information
 - `s`: Supress cmake output